10 Strong Ways To Make Any Narcissist Respect You

 Or do it so often that they are lured into believing that you have no option but to praise them, as they are the greatest people you will ever meet in your life.

-You can reply with, “I can only believe you’re the best thing for me if you do this for me.”
+If your goal is to get them to do things for you, reply with, “I’d believe you’re the best thing for me if you do this for me.”

 7. Build a strongly positive mindset and high self-esteem.

-Narcissists typically target people who appear vulnerable.
-They know these people tend to have low self-esteem, and therefore can be easily manipulated.
+Narcissists target people who with vulnerable self-esteem.
+They know these people can be easily manipulated.

-However, they hate these weak-minded people because it reminds them of their own hidden selves.
+Still, they hate these people because they remind them of their own hidden, fragile egos.

-A narcissist will highly value another narcissist who is more powerful or extremely rich.
-Dictators are mostly narcissists and they have a band of followers who are narcissists.
+Strangely, a narcissist will highly value another narcissist who is more powerful or wealthy than they are.

 If they hold you responsible for one of their mistakes, apologize to them.